MZHI/arcface-embedder/README.md

 * --is-local-weights: whether to use local weights or from remote server.
 Default: 0
 * --weights-base-path: root path to insightface weights, converted to PyTorch format.
 Actual only if --is-local-weights == 1.
 Default: pytorch-insightface/resource
-* --show-face: whether to show cropped face or not.
+* --show-face: whether to show cropped and aligned face or not.
 Default: 0
 * --align-torch: whether to use torch or numpy realization for face alignment.
 Default: 1
 * --arch: architecture of embedder: iresnet34|iresnet50|iresnet100.
 Default: iresnet100